novahaus/halley.js/packages/lib/media-manager/README.md

 A simple way to implement a media-manager.

 ## How to use
-You need to pass an array of objects, containing the desired breakpoints, an event in the window will fire when there is resize on the page, values ​​are in pixels.
+You need to pass an array of objects, containing the desired breakpoints, an event ('CHANGE_MEDIA') in the window will fire when there is resize on the page, values ​​are in pixels.

 Example: